 Smart digital healthcare solutions are focused on outcomes but also designed to be easily managed by marketing teams who have less and less time on their hands.

-Smart digital healthcare solutions are focused on outcomes but also designed to be easily managed by marketing teams who have less and less time on their hands.
-The best strategy is long-term and cumulative, but organizations must see quick ROI with engagement touch points and outcomes measurement at intervals.
+Smart digital patient engagement solutions are focused on outcomes but also designed to be easily managed by marketing teams who have less and less time on their hands.
+The best patient engagement strategies are long-term and cumulative, but organizations must see quick ROI with engagement touch points and outcomes measurement at intervals.

 Understanding Patients Today